Leopold, Aldo (Paper II)

 Known for his intimate written portrayals of environments and nature, Aldo Leopold is considered the father of wildlife management and of the United States’ wilderness system.
 Leopold was a conservationist, forester, philosopher, educator, writer, and outdoor enthusiast.
 He is one of the founders of the Wilderness Society and author of A Sand County Almanac, which has sold millions of copies, has generated the environmental movement and and the idea of ecology as a science.
 His work inspired the first Earth Day.

 Leopold's notion of a "land ethic" traces back to the bluffs of the Mississippi River near Burlington, Iowa, where he was born in 1887 and then raised.
 His parents, both sportsman enthusiasts, encouraged Leopold’s interest in the natural world at an early age, by teaching him to identify the birds seen around his home.
-As child, Leopold spent hours observing, journaling, and sketching his surroundings (Nash, 1982).
+As a child, Leopold spent hours observing, journaling, and sketching his surroundings (Nash, 1982).

-Leopold’s early exposure to nature, matched with skills for observation and writing, lead to a forestry degree in at Yale in 1908.
+Leopold’s early exposure to nature, matched with skills for observation and writing, led to a forestry degree at Yale in 1908.
 In 1909, he qualified for a position of "Forest Assistant" in the Arizona territories with the U.S Forest Service.
 It was here that Leopold realized the problem of diminishing supplies of big game, fish, and waterfowl.

 On October 9, 1912, Leopold married Estrella Bergere.
 She was filled with all the joy, mischief, music, and laughter his more serious side neglected, and became his closest companion, first adviser and editor, and the efficient and loving director of his home (Lorbiecki, 1996).